The AltMill is compatible with the AutoZero Touch Plate!

 - Plug the banana plug into the touch plate.
 There are two holes on the plate, either of which can be used to your preference.

-- For any probing with X or Y, you’ll need to set the block at the bottom left corner of your material.
-The inside edge of the bottom of the touch plate should be touching against the sides of the material.
+- For probing in X, Y axes, put the block at the bottom left corner of your material.
+The inside edges should be touching against the sides of the material.

-- If you are probing just the Z-axis, you can still place the probe on the corner normally, or flip it over and place it on the surface of the material.
-Probing will happen on this back lip.
+- If you are probing just the Z-axis, you can still place the probe on the corner of the material.
+Or you could flip it over and place it on the surface of the material; probing will happen on this back lip.

 Step 4: Probing

-Before you begin, make sure that both the touch plate is connected and the magnet is connected to the end mill or a nearby conductive surface such as the shank of the router or the router nut. gSender will ask to check for the continuity of the plate before starting the process to ensure your probe has the proper connection.
+gSender will ask to check for the continuity of the plate before starting the process to ensure your probe has the proper connection.
+Move the touch plate to contact the bit.

 During the probing process, keep a hand against the plate to prevent it from sliding around.
 Be careful and make sure your hand isn’t in the way of the end mill.